Mermade/openapi-filter/README.md

+  --info           include complete info object with --valid           [boolean] --inverse, -i    output filtered elements only                       [boolean] --flags, -f      flags to filter by          [array] [default: ["x-internal"]] --checkTags      filter if flags given in --flags are in the tags array
+                                                                       [boolean]
-  --info           include complete info object with --valid           [boolean] --inverse, -i    output filtered elements only                       [boolean] --tags, -t       tags to filter by           [array] [default: ["x-internal"]] --overrides, -o  prefixes used to override named properties[arr] [default: []] --valid          try to ensure inverse output is valid               [boolean] --strip, -s      strip the tags from the finished product            [boolean] --servers        include complete servers object with --valid        [boolean] --lineWidth, -l  max line width of yaml output          [number] [default: -1] --maxAliasCount  maximum YAML aliases allowed          [number] [default: 100] --help           Show help                                           [boolean]
+  --overrides, -o  prefixes used to override named properties[arr] [default: []] --valid          try to ensure inverse output is valid               [boolean] --strip, -s      strip the flags from the finished product           [boolean] --servers        include complete servers object with --valid        [boolean] --lineWidth, -l  max line width of yaml output          [number] [default: -1] --maxAliasCount  maximum YAML aliases allowed          [number] [default: 100] --help           Show help                                           [boolean]
 ```

-use `--` to separate tags or other array options from following options, i.e.:
+use `--` to separate flags or other array options from following options, i.e.:

-`openapi-filter --tags x-private x-hidden -- source.yaml target.yaml`
+`openapi-filter --flags x-private x-hidden -- source.yaml target.yaml`

 or